 Portstewart Tramway

 The tramway appears to have operated its trains (often consisting or an engine, two trailers and a luggage/parcels van) with three employees, namely: a driver, a conductor and one other; it is currently unclear what the precise duties of the third individual were, though he may have been a porter-cum-guard.
-The third crew member also wore a single-breasted jacket, though seemingly more robust than that issued to the conductor, and without collar insignia.
-His cap was again in a military style, but was soft-topped, and carried a metallic badge of some description, most likely a standard MR NCC or LMS NCC issue.
+In the 1920s, the third crew member wore a single-breasted jacket, though seemingly more robust than that issued to the conductor, and without collar insignia.
+His peaked cap was soft-topped, a typical railway style, and carried a metal badge of some description, most likely a standard MR NCC or LMS NCC issue, depending on the period.

 Photographs of tramway inspectors have not come to light, and it may well be that the tramway never employed them, given that it was operated according to railway practice.
 Likewise, and unlike the vast majority of British mainland tramways, there is no evidence that the company employed the services of women during the Great War.